 Do "The Work"

-If you are not familiar with Byron Katie, it's time to get familiar with her.
-This well-known author published a self-help series called "The Work," in which she breaks down stressful situations into a meditative process.
-This allows you to see the other person in a new light and possibly find the answers within yourself.
+If you are not familiar with Byron Katie, it's time to get acquainted with her.
+This well-known author published a self-help series called "The Work," She breaks down stressful situations into a meditative process.
+This allows you to see the other person in a new light and find the answers within yourself.
 You will fill out a worksheet to answer questions about yourself, the other person, and the situation.
 Then, it will ask you who or what upset you and why.
-This process can be done once or several times until it becomes second nature to understand how you can take control of the moment instead of getting upset or being angry at work.
+This process can be done once or several times until it becomes second nature to understand how to take control of the moment instead of getting upset or being angry at work.

 Find Common Ground

 This may be the last thing you want to hear right now, but the two of you may have something in common that you can use to get past the negativity.
-Having something in common with another person connects you in a special way and can encourage you you stop saying, "I hate my coworker."
+Having something in common with another person especially connects you and encourages you to stop saying, "I hate my coworker."

 Find Your Happy Place

 Meditation before or during work can help lower your blood pressure and centre your attention and mood to a place that feels more peaceful.
 Come up with a calming mantra that you can recite when you begin to feel angry, anxious, or overwhelmed with their presence/personality.
 Try something like, "you can not change another person; you can only have control over how you respond".
 Breathwork can be a helpful tool in calming yourself down in the heat of the moment or before the anger rises.
 A simple thing you can do with your hands to find your happy place is called hand mudras.
 It involves lightly touching your index finger to your thumb.
 This will increase your mental awareness instead of letting your emotions control you.

 Do you dislike this person because of the way that they treat you?
 If you decide not to take it personally, you may feel a lot different about the situation.
 Some people act a certain way because of issues they have with themselves, but they project those feelings onto others.